 3. Have the right equipment

 Protecting your family around the pool means more than just keeping an eye on swimming kids.
-It is also important to make sure the pool is a safe place when no one is around.
+It is also important to make sure the pool is a safe place when no one is around and the pool is not in use.
+Drowning incidents can happen year-round, and can be even more dangerous during the winter months when pools are not top of mind.
 Layers of protection, like a non-climbable fence with a self-locking gate, can keep children who wander off from falling into the pool.

 - Our experts recommend you skip the standard arm floaties and instead use a U.S. Coast Guard approved personal flotation device (PFD) for all children who do not know how to swim, and remember to put them back on if they are taken off for any reason.

 - Fences should be slatted and at least four feet tall.
 Even young kids can climb a chain-link fence.
 Gates should be self-closing and latching with latches out of reach of tiny hands.